 4. Stop Spending Money

-This step is so hard, I get it.
+This step is hard, I get it!
 But you can’t get ahead financially unless you are going to limit your spending.
 So let’s keep it super simple – STOP SPENDING MONEY.
 You are always broke because you are over spending!

 You’ve got to dig deep and really review your spending patterns.